 We welcome inquiries from families wishing to learn more about the Comox Valley Waldorf School community and/or to apply for the Early Childhood Education or Grades programs at any time during the school year.
 Our application process ensures your understanding of what Comox Valley Waldorf School offers children and what support is available for families considering becoming part of this unique Courtenay school.

 Step 1: Inquiry Submit an online inquiry HERE so that we have some basic information about you and your family.

 Step 2: Tour Once we have received your inquiry we will contact you to arrange a tour of the school.
 Tours include quiet observation of classes in progress, a chance to ask questions and receive answers.
 The tour will include both buildings and the recess field (off site).

-Tour Schedule: January - March once a week on Fridays at 8:30am.
+Tour Schedule: January - March once a week on Tuesdays at 8:30am.
 April to June and September to December - once a month or on a case by case basis.
 All tours will need to be booked with administration.

 Step 3: Application Parent Handbook: Prior to submitting your application, please read through the Parent Handbook, especially the policies on electronic media & television expectations, the school dress code and the school’s communication policy, specifically the piece about parent participation in Parent Evenings.

 Application: After you have had a tour, please submit an application and a $60 application fee.
 The application can be filled out on our website or picked up from our Administration office.
 Applications for the up-coming school year should be submitted by March 15th.
 Applications submitted after this date will also be considered if there are still spots available.